Working Remotely? Get Started Using Google Meet

 Background on these Tools

-In the early days of G Suite, all two-person communication tools were known as Hangouts.
+In the early days of Google Workspace, all two-person communication tools were known as Hangouts.
 If you chatted with someone, that was a Hangout.
 If you videoconferenced with someone, that was also a Hangout.
 At some point, Google decided to split them up to distinguish between personal and business accounts.

 Which One Does What?